hexsprite/plock/README.txt

 - test.db needs to have a record for atdocument added to it so its complete.

+- rebuild with the newest grokproject so buildout is less brittle wrt paths

 =====

 Why not Plok?
 Plock is a song by the band Plone.
 Look it up sometime